apache/mxnet/docs/how_to/add_op_in_backend.md

 - Line 21: Add user input parameters `a`, `b`, and `c` as the attributes of the operator.
 - Line 22: Register an operator named `_backward_quadratic` for backward pass of the operator `quadratic`.
-The underscore prefix in the operator name indicates that this is an operator not exposed to frontend and only used in backend.
+The underscore prefix in the operator name indicates that this is an operator not exposed to users.
 The convention of naming an internally used backward operator is prepending the prefix `_backward_` to the corresponding forward operator name.
 - Line 23: Set the parameter parser for the operator `_backward_quadratic`.